Last Updated on March 9, 2021 by Julia Wilson

 The veterinarian will perform a physical examination of your cat upon which may show weight loss, dehydration, thickened intestinal loops upon palpitation.
 He will also obtain a medical history from you.

-There are many other conditions which may produce similar symptoms to IBD so your veterinarian will wish to rule these out.
+Many other conditions may produce similar symptoms to IBD so your veterinarian will wish to rule these out.
 Other conditions include parasites, neoplasia, hyperthyroidism, diabetes, salmonellosis, campylobacteriosis, chronic renal failure, liver disease, chronic pancreatitis.

 - Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of the cat and check kidney and liver function as well as blood sugar levels, which can indicate diabetes.